 Do I know how to form polite requests using ～ていただけますか ?

-That’s a lot of Japanese to learn, so maybe I won’t try to pick it all up on one go (assuming I don’t know any of it).
-Maybe I’ll just shoot for one of those.
+That's a lot of Japanese to learn, so maybe I won't try to pick it all up in one go (assuming I don't know any of it).
+Maybe I'll just shoot for one of those.